-I’ve had a lot of requests for more details on how our experience has been so far starting to feed Riese solids (using a baby led weaning approach), so I wanted to talk more about that today, including what is baby led weaning, our baby led weaning first foods, best books about baby led weaning, and more.
+I’ve had a lot of requests for more details on how our experience has been so far starting to feed Riese solids (using a baby led weaning approach), so I wanted to talk more about that today!
+I’ll cover: what is baby led weaning, our first baby led weaning foods, best books about baby led weaning, and more.

 A couple disclaimers before I get into this post: